Steve-Fenton/stevefenton.co.uk/src/pages/publications/software-delivery-research.md

 ### Where has the survey come from?

 This is a crucial question to ask with all surveys and reports.
-My natural curiosity is the source of all my research, though some of my research is paid for by my employer.
+My natural curiosity is the source of all my research, though most of my research is funded for by my employer, [Octopus Deploy](https://octopus.com).
 I'm not a fan of "9 out of 10 cats" research, because it's really marketing in disguise.
 To avoid falling into this trap, all my research starts with a number of hypotheses to test.
 I faithfully note down whether they are confirmed or busted, because research is exciting either way.

 ### What questions does the survey ask?

-I take great care to ask questions that eliminate bias, depend on knowledge respondents might not have, or that lead the respondents.
+I take great care to design questions to eliminate bias, avoid depending on knowledge respondents might not have, or that are suggestive of "correct answers".
 This is the great challenge of survey design and I'm refining my skills here all the time.
 I usually share at least some of the questions alongside reports.
 Contact me if you want questions from one of the reports I've worked on and we can talk.

 ### How many people were asked?